zalando/nakadi/docs/Timelines.md

 ## Wait for all nodes to react to the new version

-Each Nakadi instance checks watches the value of `/nakadi/timelines/version/` node.
-When it changes, each instance checks all locked event types and react accordingly, by either releasing or blocking publishers.
+Each Nakadi instance watches the value of the `/nakadi/timelines/version/` node.
+When it changes, each instance checks all locked event types and reacts accordingly, by either releasing or blocking publishers locally.

-Once each instace has updated it's local list of locked event types, it bumps its own version so to let the timeline creator initiator know that it can proceed.
+Once each instance has updated its local list of locked event types, it bumps its own version, to let the timeline creator initiator know that it can proceed.

 ```